avan3/obsidian/Resume notes/Java interview questions.md

 		- Thread-safe
 		- E.g. AtomicInteger
 			- Ensures value is incremented by multiple threads and value is updated correctly
+- **What is thread-safe?**
+	- Means a class or piece of code can be accessed and manipulated by multiple threads concurrently without causing data corruption, race conditions, or inconsistent behaviour
 - **Characteristics of OO programming languages**
 	- Abstraction
 		- Hiding away information, and only exposing what is necessary